Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 GenAI tools are being used to produce deepfakes.
 These are text, images, or videos which have been digitally altered to deliberately mislead or spread false and defamatory information.
 Deepfakes can, and are being, used to target individuals and organisations by manipulating images and information posted on social media, or shared digitally.
 This can be very distressing for the individual(s) concerned.
 Deepfakes can be extremely difficult to detect, so it is important to view all online content critically and always check the source of any image, video, or information before you reuse or share.

-If you have been affected by the inappropriate use of personal images or information, you can contact the University’s Student Wellbeing Services.
+If you have been affected by the inappropriate use of personal images or information, you can contact the University’s Student Wellbeing and Support Team.

 It is advisable to never share personal, identifiable information with GenAI platforms, including your own photograph, unless you have checked and consented to the companies’ privacy policies.
 Do not share others’ personal, identifiable, or sensitive information with GenAI platforms unless you have their express consent.
 If you do so, you may be in breach of the UKs Data Protection Act 2018 and Europe’s GDPR laws.
 You may also inadvertently put yourself or others at risk.